-2. The Court has subject-matter jurisdiction to approve the Settlement Agreement, including all attached exhibits, and personal jurisdiction over all Parties to the Action, including all Settlement Class Members.

-3. On December 29, 2022, this Court preliminarily approved the Settlement Agreement are as fair, reasonable, and adequate, and conditionally certified, pursuant to Section 2-801 of the Illinois Code of Civil Procedure, and for the purposes of settlement only, the following Settlement Class consisting of:
+- 2. The Court has subject-matter jurisdiction to approve the Settlement Agreement, including all attached exhibits, and personal jurisdiction over all Parties to the Action, including all Settlement Class Members. - 3.
+On February 23, 2023, this Court preliminarily approved the Settlement Agreement are as fair, reasonable, and adequate, and conditionally certified, pursuant to Section 2-801 of the Illinois Code of Civil Procedure, and for the purposes of settlement only, the following Settlement Class consisting of:

-All persons in the United States whose fingerprint was collected, captured, or otherwise obtained by any Defendant, in Illinois, at any time during the Class Period.
+All persons whose fingerprint was collected, captured, or received by Harmony in Illinois during the Class Period.